 The program is a synthesis of curricula from the Graduate School and the Evening MBA Program of the Babcock School, with specialized coursework and opportunities for industrial and business internships.
 The joint program is open to all PhD-granting departments or programs across all Wake Forest campuses.
-It has taken students from four to six years to complete the joint program, depending on the nature of the graduate research undertaken in the home program.
+It has taken students approximately 5 years to complete the joint program, depending on the nature of the graduate research undertaken in the home program.
 The first year of the curriculum provides students with a core base of knowledge in biomedical sciences and includes training in the core competencies of the home graduate program.
 At the same time students begin to be exposed to issues related to research and design, career development, and journal clubs.
-Laboratory rotations usually occur in this first year.
-The students begin their dissertation research during the second year.
-At the end of the second year and before beginning MBA coursework, the student must take and pass a qualifying exam that will admit him or her to candidacy for the PhD.
+Laboratory rotations usually occur in this first year in accord with Track requirements.
+The students typically begin their dissertation research during the second year.
+At the end of the second year and before beginning MBA course-work, the student must take and pass a qualifying exam that will admit him or her to candidacy for the PhD.

 A student enrolling in the PhD/MBA program will have 5-6 semesters of evening MBA courses added to his or her graduate degree requirements.
-Opportunities for industrial projects and internships are possible after ascent to PhD candidacy and during the MBA coursework phase.
+Opportunities for industrial projects and internships are possible after as-cent to PhD candidacy and during the MBA coursework phase.
 The PhD and MBA degrees are awarded simultaneously at the completion of all requirements for both degrees.